Karl-Han/CAaD-Platform/README.md

 - delete user and change privilege in a course
 - Homework models and create homework in a course
 - get homework and auto update homework status (signals)
-- commit homework for student
+- commit homework for student and score homework for teacher

 ## TODO
 - See projects in github